Discrimination in Hiring Practices: What Business Owners Need to Know

 Asking for a Background Check

 Employers can ask for a background check, but only when the time is right.
-According to the nonprofit National Employment Law Project, about 32 states, 150 cities, and local governments have laws in place designed to protect applicants based on criminal history status.
+Most states and local governments have laws in place designed to protect applicants based on criminal history status.
 These “Ban the Box” laws prevent employers from asking about previous criminal activity at the point of application or interview.

 Being aware of your local rules about the “box” ensures you are not accidentally engaging in discrimination against someone and that you are treating every potential employee fairly.
 This is a rapidly growing movement and awareness is spreading, so being in the know about criminal background checks and questions could prevent you from running afoul of discrimination laws later.